Mango Pineapple Smoothie

 Can you make this without protein powder

-Can you make this smoothie without yogurt?
+Can you make this without yogurt?

 Mango pineapple smoothie being poured into a glass.